 Curious About Fosteum

 Fosteum is a medical food that may be prescribed to treat osteoporosis.
-Fosteum contains genistein (a natural plant estrogen from soybeans), vitamin D, and zinc.
+Fosteum contains a natural plant estrogen from soybeans (genistein), vitamin D, and zinc.
 This plant estrogen may help enhance bone health and reduce fracture risk.
 Fosteum contains a highly concentrated dose of genistein, much higher than you would receive daily by consuming soy foods such as tofu and soymilk.
-Although this product is marketed as a healthy natural alternative to increasing bone density, there are large gaps that cannot be ignored.
-The safety of these prescription products in women have not been clearly established and the risks of long-term use are unknown.
+Although this product is marketed as a healthy natural alternative to increasing bone density, the safety of these prescription products in women have not been clearly established and the risks of long-term use are unknown.

 The information in this response is taken from Herbs and Phytoestrogens, Snapshots – January/February 2016, and the University of Alabama at Birmingham’s Fosteum Fact Sheet.